nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Does not allow duplicate name when editing name of person

 Examples:
-- `list -p` followed by `edit -p 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `list -p` followed by `edit -p 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-- `list -p` followed by `edit -p 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+- `list -p` followed by `edit -p 2 n/Betsy Crower t/` edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### 4.3.2.
 Editing an internship : `edit -i`

 Edits an existing internship in InterNUS.

 Format: `edit -i INDEX [c/COMPANY] [r/ROLE] [s/STATUS] [d/INTERVIEW_DATE]`
 - Edits the internship at the specified `INDEX`.
-The index refers to the index number shown in the displayed internship list.
-The index must be a positive integer 1, 2, 3, …
+The `INDEX` refers to the index number shown in the displayed internship list.
+The `INDEX` must be a positive integer 1, 2, 3, …
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - Valid statuses are `BOOKMARKED`, `PENDING`, `ACCEPTED`, `COMPLETED` or `REJECTED` (case-insensitive).
 Similar to the `add -i` command, the shortcuts can be used here.

 Examples:
-- `list -i` followed by `edit -i 1 s/ACCEPTED` Edits the status of the 1st internship to be `ACCEPTED`.
+- `list -i` followed by `edit -i 1 s/ACCEPTED` edits the status of the 1st internship to be `ACCEPTED`.
-- `list -i` followed by `edit -i 2 s/REJECTED` Edits the status of the 2nd internship to `REJECTED`.
+- `list -i` followed by `edit -i 2 s/REJECTED` edits the status of the 2nd internship to `REJECTED`.

 ## 4.4.
 Link and Unlink Command